GlasgowEmbedded/glasgow/docs/manual/src/use/basic.rst

     I: g.applet.interface.uart: port(s) A, B pull resistors configured
     I: g.applet.interface.uart: socket: listening at tcp:127.0.0.1:4321

-As the applet's output suggests, you can connect to TCP port 4321 using a tool of your choice---``nc`` or PuTTY will both work.
+As the applet's output suggests, you can connect to TCP port 4321 using a tool of your choice --- ``nc`` or PuTTY will both work.

 Specifying port numbers